Android Central Verdict

 |Dimensions||158.5 x 73.6 x 7.9mm|

-If anything, Samsung is shortchanging buyers on the storage front this year, with the A51 offering UFS 2.0 storage whereas last year's A50 and A50s had UFS 2.1 storage.
+If anything, Samsung is shortchanging buyers on the storage front, with the A51 offering UFS 2.0 storage whereas the A50 and A50s had UFS 2.1 storage.
 Let's get back to the hardware, because Samsung's decision to use the Exynos 9611 in the A51 makes things sluggish in day-to-day use.
 The chipset has four Cortex A73 cores at 2.3GHz and four energy-efficient A53 cores at 1.7GHz, and there's just not enough grunt to handle even basic tasks like web browsing.

 You will notice lag at times even while navigating the user interface, with actions like opening the app drawer causing a negligible delay.
 Then there's the issue of gaming, and the Mali G72 just does not hold up in titles like PUBG and Fortnite.
-If you're serious about mobile gaming, you're better off picking a phone with a Snapdragon 730 instead.
+If you're serious about mobile gaming, you're better off picking up the Galaxy A52 instead — it has a Snapdragon 720G and holds up much better.
 The A51 is barely adequate even for everyday use — you should not be able to see lag when exiting an app to go to the home screen.

 Yet another area where things are unchanged is battery.
 The A51 has the same 4000mAh battery with 15W fast charging, and I didn't have any issues with battery longevity.
 The phone manages to last a day with ease, and although the hardware itself hasn't changed from the A50, I got better battery usage figures on the A51.